patrickfav/website-favre/content/articles/2018-11-12-security-best-practices-symmetric-encryption-with-aes-in-java-and-android-part-2/index.md

 #### Using a MAC with Encryption: Authentication Key

 The last issue we have to solve: where do we get the secret key for the MAC calculation?
-There seems to be [no known problem](https://crypto.stackexchange.com/a/8086/44838) when using the same key as for the encryption (when using HMAC) if the used secret key is strong (ie. sufficiently random and securely exchanged).
-However best practice is to use a key derivation function (KDF) to derive 2 sub-keys just to be on the “safe” side if any problems may be found in the future.
+There seems to be [no known problem](https://crypto.stackexchange.com/a/8086/44838) when using the same key as for the encryption (when using HMAC) if the used secret key is strong (i.e. sufficiently random and securely exchanged).
+However, best practice is to use a key derivation function (KDF) to derive 2 sub-keys just to be on the “safe” side if any problems may be found in the future.
 This can be as simple as calculating a SHA256 on the main secret key and splitting it to two 16 byte blocks.
-However I rather much prefer standardized protocols like the [HMAC-based Extract-and-Expand Key Derivation Function](https://tools.ietf.org/html/rfc5869) (HKDF) which directly support such use cases without byte fiddling.
+However, I rather much prefer standardized protocols like the [HMAC-based Extract-and-Expand Key Derivation Function](https://tools.ietf.org/html/rfc5869) (HKDF) which directly support such use cases without byte fiddling.

 ![](article_7f764e0d12674682bc13f29a.png)